Antibody/bloggr/README.md

 ## Overview

-This application provides a complete blogging solution integrated within a larger Next.js project.
+This application provides a complete blog-engine solution integrated within a larger Next.js project.
 It allows an administrator (you!) to create, edit, and manage blog posts through a secure admin interface.
 Visitors can then view these posts on the public-facing blog section of the website.
 Current repo is built such that blog is located in `app/blog` folder and your landing page is `app/page.tsx`.

 The blog uses [Supabase](https://supabase.com/) as its backend database and for handling image uploads and user authentication (for the admin).